Skip to content

 ZONE Z 3

-Heart rate in a circular gauge with pace and distance tiles underneath—the second page in the run carousel.
+Heart rate displayed in a circular gauge with pace and distance tiles underneath — a quick glance at your effort level.

 Scan to join

-When the phone has pushed a lobby session, the watch shows a QR your crew can scan—the third page in the carousel.
+When you're hosting a session, the watch shows a QR code your crew can scan to jump straight into the run.

 Race & splits